Graduate Student Resources

 • For virtual defenses, please include the link for the Microsoft Teams meeting for the defense.

-This form should be signed by the full supervisory committee and the student's department chair.
-The following should also be submitted with the form:
+This form should be signed by the full supervisory committee and the student's Department Chair.
+The following should also be submitted with the request:

-• The Dissertation Proposal Defense Guidelines Questionnaire completed by the student.
+• The Dissertation Proposal Defense Guidelines Questionnaire (also linked above), completed by the student while preparing for the defense.

-• A copy of the proposal with the correct title page from the list above.
+• A copy of the proposal manuscript with the correct title page for their program.

 Requests for Proposal Defense should be routed through the department Academic Program Specialist for necessary signatures.
-The Academic Program Specialist will route the signed request for proposal defense and all required documentation to the Graduate Support Office Team.
-Completed requests for proposal defense should be submitted with all signatures mentioned above to the Graduate Support office two (2) full weeks prior to the defense date for the Associate Dean of Academic Affairs' approval.
-Once approved by the Associate Dean for Graduate Education, the formal announcement will be sent out via email to the college and posted to the website and Canvas group.
+The Academic Program Specialist will send the signed Request for Proposal Defense and all required documentation to the Graduate Support Office for review.
+Completed requests for proposal defense should be submitted with all signatures mentioned above to the Graduate Support Office at least ten (10) calendar days prior to the defense date for the COEDU Associate Dean's approval.
+Once approved by the COEDU Associate Dean, the formal announcement will be sent out via email to College faculty and posted to the website and student Canvas group.

-Once the student has successfully completed their Proposal Defense, their Outside Chair Person will submit the following paper work to the Graduate Support Office (EDU 320):
+Once the student has successfully completed their Proposal Defense, their Outside Chairperson will submit the following paperwork to the Graduate Support Office:

 • Signed Proposal Title Page